Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks

 We note that the proposed approach relies on the geometry of the approximate linear UTOPF formulation, which enables the underlying geometric constructions and computational efficiency at the expense of model accuracy.
 However, we posit that the proposed approach could be adapted when the FR, either from a linear UTOPF model or calculated based on an exact UTOPF model \cite{Riaz2022}, is available.

-Exploring the available network capacity that is beyond the ROEs while still within the FR through appropriate coordinated operational strategies, together with the comparative study of various objective functions reflecting different ways of measuring fairness, incorporating more controllable devices, and considering other uncertainties from, for example, network parameters and in forecasting demands of passive customers, in the proposed approach all fall within our future research interest.
+Further work to minimise the conservatism of the approach could target the remaining network capacity within the FR beyond the RDOEs, which could be exploited through coordinated operation DER strategies.
+Other avenues for extending the present work include a comparative study of various objective functions reflecting different ways of measuring fairness; incorporating grid-side controllable devices to maximise available capacity; considering other sources of uncertainty, such as, for example, in network parameters, in forecasting demand of passive customers.

+Exploring alternative RDOE formulations and solution algorithms based on exact non-convex UTOPF models and structured uncertainty characterisations remains an open problem for future research.
+Although this paper focused on the calculation of RDOEs based on a linear UTOPF model, calculating RDOEs based on an exact non-convex UTOPF model, although much more complicated and challenging, is also important and worth further exploration.
+Appendix~\ref{appendix_roe} provides a further discussion on anticipated challenges in developing one such formulation and solution algorithms to calculate RDOEs based on a non-convex UTOPF model.

+However, other than the discussed approach in Appendix \ref{appendix_roe}, other possible approaches, although challenging for large systems with many active customers, to calculate RDOEs based on exact non-convex UTOPF could be: \begin{enumerate} \item Stochastic optimisation (SO)-based approach by ensuring all extreme points of a hyperrectangle are within the non-convex FR, which, however, can become intractable due to the high complexity of enumerating and considering all extreme points of the hyperrectangle, as discussed in Section \ref{rdoe-01}. \item The approach where the FR is calculated based on exact non-convex UTOPF before calculating the RDOEs and one of the possible approaches to calculating such an FR is the method presented in \cite{Riaz2022}.
+However, calculating the FR itself based on the exact non-convex UTOPF can be very challenging. \end{enumerate}